Transformation Central Home

 By Jenna Allard and Julie Matthaei, Guramylay: Growing the Green Economy

 The solidarity economy is being defined from the grassroots, by the many diverse groups and individuals who are building transformative economic institutions.
 Thus, the term has a variety of meanings which are sometimes contradictory (click here for solidarity economy definitions from all over the world).
-In the United States, many solidarity economy practices, institutions, and networks already exist, but there is no conceptual framework linking these enterprises, or overarching network of solidarity economy organizations.
+In the United States, many solidarity economy practices, institutions, and networks already exist, but the concept is less well known than it is in Latin America, Europe, or Asia.

 back to top